xbrlware/penny-sae/README.md

 npm install
 # Go back up to root directory

-# Set up server configuration files, eventually turn into Grunt task
+# Set up server configuration files (eventually turn into Grunt task)
 cd config
 node configure.js

+# Connect Remote Port to your local port
-# TODO: Modify web/config/local-config.js or global-config.js with your
+# Run this from a directory with your PEM key.
-elasticsearch credentials.
-Elasticsearch must be running for the app to work.
-# Possibly throw error message to indicate that elasticsearch is down if user
-# launches app without an ES instance to connect to.
+ssh -I "yourkey.pem" -L 9205:localhost:9205 "IP address of elasticsearch instance"

-# Go back up to root directory
+# Go back up to app root directory

 # Launch app!
+cd server/node
-node server/node/server.js
+node server.js
 # App is running at localhost:8090 or whichever port is specified by console

 ```